sigh/primes-asm/README.md

 ## Algorithm

+### Overview

+Sieve of Eratosthenes with the following optimizations:

+* Segment with ~`sqrt(N)` size segments.

+* Pre-cull small primes with a wheel of size ~`sqrt(N)`.

+* Skip redudant factors while sieving using a length 30 (2-3-5) wheel.

+* Compress sieve by storing only odd numbers, with one bit per number.

+* Optimize generation of decimal output using BCD arithmetic.

+* Use a dedicated thread for writing to `stdout`.

 ### Segmentation

 To seive all primes up to `LIMIT` we only need `sqrt(LIMIT)` primes to do the sieving.
-To reduce memory, we can also process the rest of the numbers in segments of ~`sqrt(LIMIT)` without changing the time complexity.
+To reduce memory, we can also process the rest of the numbers in segments of size ~`sqrt(LIMIT)` without changing the time complexity.

 In this program `SEGMENT_SIZE` is chosen to be smallest power of 2 larger than `sqrt(LIMIT)`.

 ### Prime generation

-Note: In these steps, sieving of factors always starts from the square of the primes.
-All smaller factors would have been sieved by smaller primes.
+Note: In these steps, sieving of multiples always starts from the square of the primes.
+All smaller multiples would have been sieved by smaller primes.

 Prime generation is split up into 3 phases.